Ikkō-ikki: Escalating military conflicts

-Following Jitsunyo's death in 1525, Jodo Shinshu temples in the provinces increasingly formed into "temple towns" (寺内町, jinaichō): fortified temple communities that did not permit military officials to enter, while also managing their own tax collection.
-Meanwhile, the Ikko-ikki also established a fortress complex at Ishiyama Honganji, just outside Osaka in 1496, and in Nagashima, on the borders of Owari and Ise Provinces and in a series of temples in Mikawa Province as well.
+Following Jitsunyo's death in 1525, Jōdo Shinshū temples in the provinces increasingly formed into "temple towns" (寺内町, jinaichō): fortified temple communities that did not permit military officials to enter, while also managing their own tax collection.
+Meanwhile, ikkō-ikki also established a fortress complex at Ishiyama Hongan-ji, just outside Osaka in 1496, and in Nagashima, on the borders of Owari and Ise Provinces and in a series of temples in Mikawa Province as well.

-By the 1530s the Honganji was directly involved in a series of conflicts, starting with the "Big-Little [Temple] Ikki" (大小戦争, Daishō-Ikki) conflict in Kaga Province, pitting the 10th monshu, Shōnyo, against rebellious temples, followed soon after by military assistance to Hosokawa Harumoto in the Tenbun War (天文の乱, Tenbun no ran) of 1532–1536.
+By the 1530s the Hongan-ji was directly involved in a series of conflicts, starting with the "Big-Little [Temple] ikki" (大小戦争, Daishō-ikki) conflict in Kaga Province, pitting the 10th monshu, Shōnyo, against rebellious temples, followed soon after by military assistance to Hosokawa Harumoto in the Tenbun War (天文の乱, Tenbun no ran) of 1532–1536.
 The Ikko-ikki defeated Nagao Tamekage in the 1536 Battle of Sendanno.
 By July 17th of that year, local Ikko-ikki forces marched into Nara and sacked it, looting Kasuga Shrine.
 Unlike his predecessors Shōnyo did not hesitate to mobilize forces, or discipline temples that were non-compliant.

 The Ikko-ikki also fought Asakura Norikage again in the 1555 Battle of Daishoji-omote.